sandeepstpi246/fabzero/readme.md

 (iii) Ink Jet Printer or Poly jet Printer:- It is a 2 axis machine which fabricates in 2 dimensions.

 # The first day of the training concluded.
-Looking forward to hands-on experience on the equipments installed at FAB LAB- STPI Bhubaneswar. #
+Looking forward to hands-on experience on the equipments installed at FAB LAB- STPI Bhubaneswar on Day-2 (19.03.2019). #